-Stop.
-To steal a line from Cameron Crowe's 1989 Say Anything: "You must chill.
+Stop, just stop.
+To steal a line from Cameron Crowe's 1989 movie Say Anything: "You must chill.
 You must chill."

 Yet if you're reading this, it means I'm still typing.
-I haven't jumped out of any windows.
-(Not that it would help matters any.
-I'm on the ground floor.)
+I haven't jumped out any windows.
+(Not that it would help matters any, as I'm on the ground floor.)
 That sort of dramatic overreaction doesn't help.
-Panicking as your stocks plummet won't slow their fall, and it won't salvage your portfolio -- just lock in your losses.
+Panicking as your stocks plummet won't slow their fall, and it won't salvage your portfolio -- it'll just lock in your losses.

 Well, what should we do?

-From time to time, we all need to be reminded that asset prices can go down as well as up.
-Otherwise, we might do something stupid -- like, say, pay more than 300 times earnings for a share of SunPower
+Whatever the reason for the market's sudden bout of volatility, it does at least remind us that asset prices can go down as well as up.
+Otherwise, we might do something stupid, like, say, pay more than 120 times trailing earnings -- and almost 50 times forward earnings -- for a share of Wynn Resorts

 Hypothetically speaking, and present company excluded, of course.

 Oh, right.
 Well, just keep on doing what you've been doing.
 I did say "present company excluded," right?
 So keep collecting and depositing your paychecks.
-Researching high-quality, low-price stocks.
-Buying shares at a significant margin of safety.
-And purchasing no more of any given stock than you can afford to lose.
-(Because we all make mistakes from time to time.)
+Keep researching high-quality, low-priced stocks.
+Keep buying shares at a significant margin of safety.
+And, as always, keep purchasing no more of any given stock than you can afford to lose, because we all make mistakes from time to time.

 Once you've got that down, though, it's time to get greedy.